afcarl/fss17/lect01.md

     + Also, if you have some really slow processing, you can speed things up by just applying them to the leaves
 + It turns out that the contrasts between things can be a very short list
     - So you can learn _minimal descriptions_ about the differences between bits
-+ If you know how to score the bits, you can describe a _landsscape_ of _slopes_ between bits you like and otherwise:
++ If you know how to score the bits, you can describe a _landscape_ of _slopes_ between bits you like and otherwise:
      + The delta towards the bits you like is a   _plan_  (of what you could do next).
      + And the delta towards the bits you don't is a _monitor_  (of what to watch out for).
 + Another important landscape are _slopes_ between past and present bits